xmindltd/xmind-sdk-js/README.md

 #### .cid(title?) => String

 Use .cid to get component ID corresponding to the `title`.
 > _!!!
-NOTE THAT:_  You should avoid duplicating the component `title` if use `title` to search the component ID.
+NOTE THAT:_  You should avoid duplicating the component `title` if you use `title` to search the component ID.

 If none of the components has been added, at least `Central Topic`'ID could be returned.

-If you don't specify title in the period of calling .cid, the last added component ID would be returned.
+If you don't specify the title in the period of calling .cid, the last added component ID would be returned.

 #### .cids() => {$cid: $title}